Remi-Huguet/dashboard_freelance/README.md

 # Description
 This project is a platform where users can:
 - Connect with google
+- Create clients and manage them
+- Create projects and asign client to them
-- Create project, tasks and usefull tools to have a better organization
+- Create tasks, appoitments, save usefull links and set invoice settings of a project

-# Run the project in local mode
+# Run the project

 ## Version
 Node.js >= 18, npm >= 9, PostgreSQL 14+